pimoroni/badgeware-simulator/docs/README.md

 - 4-zone LED backlight
 - Durable polycarbonate case with lanyard fixings

 We hope you really love tinkering with it during, and after, the event.
-Ping us on socials and show us what you're up to!
+Ping us on [BlueSky](https://bsky.app/profile/pimoroni.com) and show us what you're up to!

 \- your friends at Pimoroni ❤️